dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 Our API works.
 Awesome!

-## Securing a Star Wars API with Auth0
+## Securing Meteor Applications with Auth0

 Right now, anyone can make `GET` and `POST` requests to all of the endpoints present in our API.
 In a real-world scenario, we should restrict `POST`, `DELETE` and `PUT` requests to certain registered and authorized users.